-The VideoMic Pro is a broadcast quality microphone.
+The VideoMic Pro is a broadcast-quality microphone.
 You’ll get the usual shock mount for eliminating noise caused by sudden movements, and a ten-year warranty for registering your microphone too.

-If you’re looking for a solid budget option, you can do a lot worse than the bog standard VideoMic.
-This is a studio-quality microphone that captures the same 40Hz-20kHz frequency range as the more expensive option above, with slightly reduced sensitivity.
+If you’re looking for a solid budget option, you can do a lot worse than the standard VideoMic.
+This is a studio-quality microphone that captures the same 40Hz-20kHz frequency range as the more expensive option above, with slightly reduced

 It is powered by a 9V battery, with a two-stage high pass filter for reducing low background noises.
 Level adjustment is possible to 0dB, -10dB and -20dB, and you’ll get a windshield and the Rycote Lyre shock mount in the box.

 The VideoMic GO is the lightest on-camera shotgun mic in the range.
-Weighing only 73g (2.5oz), this microphone requires no battery since it draws power from the camera it is connected to.
+Weighing only 73g, this microphone requires no battery since it draws power from the camera it is connected to.
 As a result, the VideoMic GO won’t work with all cameras, so make sure you check RØDE’s product description to ensure compatibility before you buy.

 Like the other RØDE microphones on this list, the GO comes with a windjammer and Rycote Lyre shock mount.
-It connects using a 3.5mm mini jack, and includes up to two years warranty when you register your product.
+It connects using a 3.5mm mini-jack and includes up to two years warranty when you register your product.

-6. Zoom F1-SP
+7. Zoom F1-SP

 You can’t beat an external recorder for absolute peace of mind when it comes to sound capture.
-The Zoom F1-SP is a bundle that features a field recorder, shotgun microphone, windscreen, shock-mount, and a 32GB micro SDHC memory card.
+The Zoom F1-SP is a bundle that features a field recorder, shotgun microphone, windscreen, shock-mount, and a 32GB micro-SDHC memory card.

-7. Canon DM-E1
+8. Canon DM-E1

+Despite being pricey, the Canon DM-E1 is worth mentioning as it’s not just a shotgun microphone.
+There are actually three modes to choose from; shotgun, 90 degrees, and 120 degrees of audio capture.
 With the flick of a switch, you can go from traditionally narrow shotgun capture to much wider stereo modes for capturing larger groups.

-A Shotgun Mic for Any Budget
+The Best Shotgun Mic for Any Budget